 Like Wickiup Village, Plenty Star sits on the Mickelson Trail.
 It’s also surrounded by the Black Hills National Forest, so you have ample opportunities to get outside and explore.
 The Peter Norbeck and Spearfish Canyon Scenic Byways both run through the park and are excellent for motorcyclists, while a network for 700 miles of designated motorized trails are available to OHV enthusiasts.

 “Coffee and tea in the mornings is served on our large porch.
 There you find WiFi and electric outlets for charging your devices.
 Free Parking in designated areas close to all the campsites.
 Direct access to National Forest all around us.
-There is an approved large fire pit for campfires.” –The Dyrt camper Isa K.
+There is an approved large fire pit for campfires.” –The Dyrt camper Isa K. Book Now

 This article was brought to you by IceMule